natix-x/Temp-Conversion-DevOps/README.md

 Got the statistics files from testing in cvs format and attach them to [results directory](results)
 5. Using TensorFlow Serving served a computational graph converting Fahrenheit temperature to Celsius.
 The graph in a TF SavedModel format is provided [here](tensorflow_model).
 Push created locally DockerImage into [DockerHub](https://hub.docker.com/repository/docker/natix02/tensor-flow-model-temp-convert/general)
 6. Creation of a helm chart to deploy TFModel in the Kubernetes environment.
+7. Usage of a locust as a client for TFModel.
+Building a [docker image](https://hub.docker.com/repository/docker/natix02/tensor-flow-temp-conversion-load-test/general) and a helm chart to run performance test at the k8s cluster.
 ### Requirements
 docker, Minikube
 ### Setup